What is PSF’s mission?

 Yes, we are happy to review your grant proposal in advance of the deadline.
 Allow ample time for us to read the grant, make recommendations, and for you to make corrections/additions to your proposal.
 Please note we are also willing to review grants you are submitting to foundations/agencies outside of PSF.
 You may email your proposal to firstname.lastname@example.org.

 When will I hear if my proposal was funded?

 You will generally hear back from us on whether or not your proposal was funded within six weeks of the deadline.

 Who makes the decisions on what grants are funded?

-PSF has an Allocations Committee made up of Board members, community representatives, and CHCCS Administrative personnel who review the grants and make recommendations for funding.
+PSF has an Allocations Committee (made up of PSF Board members, community representatives, and CHCCS Administrative personnel) that reviews the grants and make recommendations for funding.

 If I am awarded a grant, how do I get my funds?

 Depending on the type of grant and the amount allocated, we may set up a budget code through the Finance Office for your project so you can access funds through your school bookkeeper.
 If your funding is largely for items, it may be easiest to have the PSF office purchase items for you directly and have them sent to your school.

 If I am awarded a grant, what are the reporting requirements?

 Each grant recipient is required to fill out an Evaluation that gives feedback on the project.
 How you intend to evaluate/ measure the success of your project should be clearly spelled out in the proposal.
 These evaluation techniques should be used in writing your evaluation report.